Skip to content

 Five-prayer-window product design.
 Our supplement protocols are organized around the five daily prayers — not as a marketing wrapper, but because the prayer windows align with what chronobiology research already says about cortisol, melatonin, and nutrient absorption.
 Fajr through Isha, mapped to actual physiology.

 What we exclude, always.
 No porcine derivatives.
 No alcohol-based excipients.
 No L-cysteine from undisclosed sources.
 No carmine.
 No magnesium stearate as a filler.
-The full ingredient list of every ZMZM product is verified through our halal-standard supply-chain audit (supplements) or internal sourcing audit (skincare).
+The full ingredient list of every ZMZM product is verified against our published halal standard.

-This is why we publish our halal standard, issue per-batch Certificates of Analysis, and state plainly how each product line is verified instead of blurring the difference.
-The category needs more transparency, not more marketing.
+None of that is illegal.
+All of it leaves the customer doing the verification work themselves, usually without the information needed to do it.
+That's why we publish our halal standard, provide lot-level Certificates of Analysis on request, and state plainly how each product line is verified.
+The category needs more disclosure, not more marketing.

 For non-Muslim buyers

 Halal isn't just a religious framework — it's a strict clean-label standard.
-Halal products exclude porcine gelatin (in 80% of mainstream gummy supplements), alcohol-based excipients, carmine (crushed beetle red dye), and require facility audits for cross-contamination.
-For health-conscious buyers who care about ingredient transparency, the halal standard is one of the strictest clean-label standards available.
-The wudu-safe test we developed for our skincare line works as a clean-formulation marker for any buyer, Muslim or not.
+It excludes porcine gelatin, alcohol-based excipients, and carmine (crushed beetle red dye), and it requires facility scrutiny for cross-contamination.
+For health-conscious buyers who care about ingredient transparency, it's one of the strictest clean-label standards available.
+The wudu-conscious formulation rules we apply to skincare work as a clean-formulation marker for any buyer, Muslim or not.

 Where we're based

 Louisville, Kentucky.
 Solo-founded by Majid Abdow.
 Read the full founder story.
-Manufactured in GMP-compliant facilities in the United States, audited against our published halal standard.
+Manufactured by contract manufacturers in the United States, formulated against our published halal standard.

 Contact